yandex-cloud/docs/en/compute/concepts/network.md

 ## Public IP address {#public-ip}

-You can assign a public IP address to a VM.
-The VM will be accessible on the internet at this address.
+You can get a public IP address to access a VM from the internet.

 A public IP address is assigned automatically and cannot be chosen.
 The address is allocated from the pool of Yandex.Cloud addresses.